ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

    Switching the toggle off, retains only the infixes *not* containing the activity.

 ## Variant Sequentialization (Tiebreaker)
-Tiebreaker is a sequentialization tool which provides a function to match source pattern in variants and replace them with the target pattern.
-In tiebreaker, there are two pattern editors to model the source pattern and target pattern, respectively.<br>
+<em>Tiebreaker</em> is a sequentialization tool which provides a function to match source pattern in variants and replace them with the target pattern.
+In <em>tiebreaker</em>, there are two <em>pattern editors</em> to model the source pattern and target pattern, respectively.<br>

 ![medium](./screenshots/variant_sequentialization/tiebreaker.png)

-In addition to sequential and parallel pattern, the tiebreaker allows to create:<br>
+In addition to sequential and parallel pattern, the <em>tiebreaker</em> allows to model:<br>
-1. choice group, which could match any combination of any activities in the group
+1. <em>choice group</em>, which could match any combination of any activities in the group

 ![medium](./screenshots/variant_sequentialization/choicegroup.png)

-1. fallthrough group
+1. <em>fallthrough group</em>

 ![medium](./screenshots/variant_sequentialization/fallthroughgroup.png)

-1. pattern with a wildcard option '..' to allow partial match, which represents "rest of the variant".
+1. pattern with a <em>wildcard option</em> '..' to allow partial match, which represents "rest of the variant".

 ![medium](./screenshots/variant_sequentialization/wildcard.png)